maltenuhn/fiendly-words/README.md

 Fiendly Words
 =================

-This package returns the curated lists of Glitch words, as used in project names and elsewhere.
+This package returns the evil counterparts to the curated lists of Glitch words, as used in their project names and elsewhere.
+It's a parody, and not affiliated with Glitch :)

 Usage
 ---